 In April 2018, the surface was removed from the top 3 terrains and replaced by 6mm limestone with the aim of creating a different surface suitable for practicing lobbing.
 This proved to be a bit too deep and some of this topping has since been removed and spread across the terrain extension.

 In February 2019, thanks to funding from Closewood, the floodlights were upgraded to LEDs.

 For a variety of reasons, it was decided in 2019 to drop the idea of a terrain cover.
-The plan is now for the money raised to be used for general improvements that will benefit all members throughout the year.
+It was decided that the money raised should be used for general improvements that would benefit all members throughout the year.

 The first of these improvements were carried out in August/September 2020 with the wooden fencing surrounding the terrain completely replaced and metal fencing installed in front of the gas cylinder.
 The Cobbetts Boules Club sign was also replaced.
 Improvements 2020

 In March 2022 the paving slab pathway was extended to the far end of the terrain.
 A big thank you to Paul and Jimmy Bone for carrying out the this work.